pro-majidul/B10-A9-Career-Counsiling-Project/README.md

-# Career-Code: A Job Portal System
+# Career Counseling Website

 ## **Project Purpose**
-Language Exchange is an online tutor booking platform designed to connect users with expert tutors across various languages and subjects.
-The platform offers a seamless, user-friendly interface to find, review, and book tutoring sessions, promoting accessible learning opportunities worldwide.
+The Career Counseling Website is a platform designed to help users make informed career decisions by offering personalized guidance, advice, and resources.
+Built using React, Firebase, and modern UI tools, this website is responsive, intuitive, and packed with essential features to provide a seamless experience.

 ---